 Mishima cut short his speech and returned to the office.
-He was dispirited but determined to continue with the plan.
-He stripped to a loincloth and cut open his belly.
+The author was dispirited but determined to continue with the plan.
+He stripped to a loincloth.
+He cut open his belly.

 Morita tried twice to decapitate him with a katana, slashing a groaning Mishima across the shoulders.
 Tatenokai member Hiroyasu Koga stepped in and sent Mishima’s head flying across the room.
 Morita knelt, scraped a knife across his stomach, and was also decapitated.

 The three remaining men untied the general and surrendered.
 They did four years in prison, as Japan did everything it could to forget the Mishima affair.
 The survivors disappeared from public sight when they left prison.
 Swordsman Kogha would abandon nationalism and become a Shinto priest on the island of Shikoku.